Skip to main content

 • Events API is ideal for: Complex tracking requirements and advanced marketers seeking deeper insights.

-Below we will compare the pros and cons of Pixels and Events API
+Below we will compare the pros and cons of Pixels and Events API:

 Pros